roliveira81/CI-MS4-T4H-Portal/README.md

 #### Future Features to Implement

-- Login with others Social Media options
+- Login with other Social Media options
-- Share content with others Social Media apps
+- Share content with other Social Media apps
 - Media content manageable by Admin system
 - Forgot Password feature
 - Past Dates on Shows section.